go-gost/docs/en/docs/concepts/selector.md

      * `rand` - random
      * `fifo` - top-down
      * `hash` - Based on a specific hash value (client IP or destination address)
+     * `parallel` - race mode, dials all nodes concurrently and uses the first successful connection

 `maxFails` (int, default=1)
 :    The maximum number of failed connections for a specified node, When the number of failed connections with a node exceeds this set value, the node will be marked as a dead node, dead node will not be selected to use.